Calculate Your Profit Margin in Four Easy Steps

 - Increase your service/product offerings.
 Adding additional services or products may help boost your profit margin as long as these new offerings are profitable.

 - Cut underperforming services.
-Recognize quickly if something is unprofitable.
+Recognise quickly if something is unprofitable.
 While some items may take time to “catch on”—don’t wait indefinitely for that to happen.

 - Increase pricing.
 As with the example above, by increasing the sales price of the yoga mats, the profit margin would increase.